A Cascade Dual-Decoder Model for Joint Entity and Relation Extraction: Experiment

 We further explore the performance of our model on relational triple elements.
 Table \ref{tab:ele} shows the comparison between our model and the best baseline CasRel on NYT and WebNLG datasets, where an element (e.g., $(h, t)$) is regarded as correct only if its involved items (e.g., $h$ and $t$) are all correct, regardless of the correctness of the other items (e.g., $r$) in the extracted triple $ (h, r, t)$.
 From Table \ref{tab:ele}, it is observed that our model outperforms the baseline on most test instances, achieving better F1 scores on relational triple elements in terms of {\em Partial Match} and {\em Exact Match}.

-We also find that there is a gap between the performance on $r$ and $ (h, t)$ on NYT and WebNLG for the two methods, which reveals that extracting entity pairs is more challenging than identifying relations from a text.
+We also find that there is a gap between the performance on $r$ and $ (h, t)$ on NYT, WebNLG and MDD for the two methods, which reveals that extracting entity pairs is more challenging than identifying relations from a text.
 In a sense, we can use the relations that can be easily identified from a text as extra features to guide the following complex entity pair extraction.
-This also supports one motivation of our relation-first design that highlights the effect of text-specific relation information on the entity recognition, while CasRel tags the start and end words of tail entities using the pre-defined relation type, which does not make a sufficient use of relation information.
-Note that Table \ref{tab:ele} further shows that our model achieves an obvious performance improvment over CasRel under the strict metric {\em Exact Match}.
-This indicates that our model is good at recognizing entity pair $(h, t)$ in the complete entity extraction scenario, which also reveals the modelâ€™s real value in practical applications.
+This also supports one motivation of our relation-first design that highlights the effect of text-specific relation information on entity recognition, while CasRel tags the start and end words of tail entities using the pre-defined relation type, which does not make sufficient use of relation information.
+Note that Table \ref{tab:ele} further shows that our model achieves an obvious performance improvement over CasRel under the strict metric {\em Exact Match}.
+This indicates that our model is good at recognizing entity pair $(h, t)$ in the complete entity extraction scenario, which also reveals the model's real value in practical applications.